Parallel compression algorithm for fast preparation of defect-free atom arrays

 \section{Introduction}

-Arrays of individual neutral atoms trapped in optical tweezers have emerged as a prominent and versatile platform with high programmability and promising scalability for quantum science and technology.
-The platform provides unique advantages, such as precise single-site control and readout, flexible geometric configuration, and low entropy, which lead to many recent breakthroughs, including quantum simulations of exotic quantum matters~\cite{Browaeys2020, Kaufman2021, Ebadi2021, Scholl2021, Semeghini2021}, high-fidelity entanglement and quantum logic operations in quantum computations~\cite{Levine2019, Jenkins2022, Ma2022, Graham2022, Bluvstein2022}, and enhanced coherence, control and readout in quantum metrology~\cite{Madjarov2019, Norcia2019, Young2020}.
+Since their invention in the 1970s, optical tweezers have evolved into sophisticated instruments for trapping and manipulating a diverse range of objects, including biological cells, bacteria, micro- and nano-particles, as well as ultracold atoms and molecules~\cite{Ashkin1986, Molloy2002, Zhang2008, Jones2015, Pesce2020, Liu2020, Liu2021, Zhang2022, Kaufman2021}.
+In the past decade, arrays of individual neutral atoms trapped in optical tweezers have emerged as a prominent and versatile platform, offering high programmability and promising scalability for quantum sciences and technologies.
+This platform provides distinct advantages, including precise control and readout at the single-site level, flexible geometric configurations, and low entropy~\cite{Kaufman2021}.
+These exceptional features have contributed to numerous recent breakthroughs, including quantum simulations of exotic quantum matters~\cite{Browaeys2020, Kaufman2021, Ebadi2021, Scholl2021, Semeghini2021, Spar2022, Yan2022}, high-fidelity entanglement and quantum logic operations in quantum computations~\cite{Levine2019, Madjarov2020, Jenkins2022, Ma2022, Graham2022, Bluvstein2022}, and enhanced coherence, control and readout in quantum metrology~\cite{Madjarov2019, Norcia2019, Young2020}.

-Compared to the approach of using optical lattices, atom arrays are built in a bottom-up way from individual atoms trapped in optical tweezers.
-A crucial step is the preparation of full defect-free atom array by atom rearrangement starting from an initial partially stochastically loaded atom array.
+In contrast to the top-down approach of loading many cold atoms into optical lattices, atom arrays are constructed in a bottom-up manner by assembling individual atoms trapped in optical tweezers.
+A critical stage in the process involves achieving a full defect-free atom array through atom rearrangement, starting from an initial atom array which is partially stochastically loaded.
 Atom arrangement could be performed by dynamically changing the trap pattern generated by a spatial light modulator (SLM)~\cite{Kim2016, Lee2016}.
 However, limited by the speed of SLMs, this method is only applied to small-size atom arrays.
 Another strategy is to use acousto-optic deflectors (AODs) which generate extra mobile tweezers to rearrange atoms in the static tweezers produced by an SLM~\cite{Barredo2016, Endres2016, Barredo2018}.
-The atoms can be captured from or released to the static tweezers by ramping up or down the trap depths of the mobile tweezers.
+The atoms can be captured from or released to the static tweezers by ramping up or down the trap depths of the mobile tweezers, respectively.
 The position of mobile tweezers can be dynamically controlled by changing the tone frequencies of AODs.
 Then the atoms are transferred to the target sites via collision-free paths, which avoid atom loss due to collisions with other atoms.
-Using this mobile tweezer strategy, it is promising to realize large-size defect-free atom arrays.
+The application of this mobile tweezer strategy holds great promise for realizing large-size defect-free atom arrays.